The following definitions and rules of interpretation apply in these Conditions:

 DuoCall shall provide the Deliverables to the Customer in accordance with the CFA, however DuoCall reserves the right to make any changes to the Deliverables:

-which are necessary to comply with any Applicable Law or safety requirement identified at any time by DuoCall;
+which are necessary to comply with any Applicable Law or regulation or safety requirement identified at any time by DuoCall;

 in order to make changes for technical, commercial or operational reasons which do not have a material adverse effect on the nature or quality of the Deliverables;